MicrosoftDocs/sql-docs/docs/integration-services/ssis-quickstart-deploy-cmdline.md

     Click **Next** to see the **Select Destination** page.

 3. On the **Select Destination** page, select the destination for the project.
-    -   Enter the fully-qualified server name in the format `<server_name>.database.windows.net`.
+    -   Enter the fully-qualified server name.
+If the target server is an Azure SQL Database server, the name is in this format: `<server_name>.database.windows.net`.
     -   Then click **Browse** to select the target folder in SSISDB.
     Click **Next** to open the **Review** page.